NXT (WWE brand)

-NXT is a brand of the American professional wrestling promotion WWE that was introduced on February 23, 2010.
-Brands are divisions of WWE's roster where wrestlers are assigned to perform on a weekly basis when a brand extension is in effect.
-Wrestlers assigned to NXT primarily appear on the brand's weekly television program, NXT.
-The brand serves as a developmental territory for WWE's two main brands, Raw and SmackDown, which are referred to as the main roster.
-Due to its status as the company's developmental territory, NXT operates regardless if there is a brand extension in effect or not.
+NXT is a developmental brand of the American professional wrestling promotion WWE, serving as a training ground for wrestlers before they move to WWE's main roster on either Raw or SmackDown.
+Introduced on February 23, 2010, NXT features a separate roster of wrestlers who primarily appear on the brand's weekly television program, NXT.
+Unlike Raw and SmackDown, which are affected by WWE's brand extension, NXT operates as a developmental system regardless of whether a brand split is in effect.

 In its original incarnation, NXT was a reality-based television show in which rookies competed to become a star in WWE.
 In 2012, NXT was relaunched as a separate brand and replaced the now-defunct Florida Championship Wrestling (FCW) as WWE's developmental territory.
 Primarily holding its events in the Orlando, Florida area since its relaunch, the brand would be expanded upon over time, having embarked on national and international tours.
 Wrestling critics and fans came to view NXT as its own distinct entity during this period, with the brand's shows being praised for their high-quality matches and storylines.

-In September 2019, NXT's weekly television series was expanded to a two-hour format and moved to USA Network.
-The brand faced direct Nielsen ratings competition from All Elite Wrestling's flagship show, Dynamite, during this period as part of the "Wednesday Night Wars".
-In April 2021, NXT's television series moved to Tuesday nights, and the brand would relaunch under the "NXT 2.0" banner later that September, reinstituting its original function as a developmental territory.
-A year later, the brand would revert to its original "NXT" name.
+It is also praised for its increased focus on women's wrestling, as its women are presented as genuine wrestlers, eventually giving way to the WWE Women's Evolution.
+In September 2021, the brand relaunched under the "NXT 2.0" banner, reinstituting its original function as a developmental brand, and a year later reverted to its original "NXT" name.

-In addition to NXT's main television program, the brand's wrestlers also appear on the supplementary show, Level Up.
+In addition to NXT's main television program, the brand's wrestlers may also appear on the supplementary show, Evolve, the main program of NXT's subsidiary brand Evolve.
+Some NXT wrestlers also occasionally appear on Raw's supplementary program, Main Event, typically when they are in consideration to being promoted to the main roster, and on TNA Impact! due to the working relationship with Total Nonstop Action Wrestling (TNA) that began in 2024.
 From 2014 to 2021, the brand held its major events under the NXT TakeOver series, but this event series was discontinued with the rebranding to NXT 2.0.
-WWE also operated a subsidiary brand under NXT called NXT UK, which was based in and produced for wrestlers in the United Kingdom; the brand is currently on hiatus and will relaunch in 2023 as NXT Europe to include all Pan-European countries.
+WWE also operated a subsidiary brand under NXT called NXT UK, which was based in and produced for wrestlers in the United Kingdom; the brand is currently on hiatus and will relaunch at a later time as NXT Europe to become a Pan-European brand.
+After WWE's acquisition of AAA Wrestling in April 2025, it was reported that WWE was considering rebranding AAA to NXT Mexico.
 Another subsidiary brand, 205 Live, existed under NXT from 2019 until 2022 when 205 Live was dissolved.

+NXT also serves as the host of WWE's Speed championship series, open to challengers from NXT, Raw, SmackDown, and Evolve, as well as TNA, and AAA.